kenvhnguyen/my-electron-app/README.md

 Each web page your app displays in a window will run in a separate process called a renderer process (or simply renderer for short).
 Renderer processes have access to the same JavaScript APIs and tooling you use for typical front-end web development, such as using webpack to bundle and minify your code or React to build your user interfaces.

-Adding emoji in your code editor: Win+ or CTRL CMD Space
+Something fun: adding emoji in your code editor: Win+ or CTRL CMD Space

+Managing app's window lifecycle

 # Criticism of Electron